ScooloV/bbpedia/docs/core_rules/rules_and_regulations.md

 * Team re-rolls can only be used when a team is active, during its own team turn.
 * Team re-rolls cannot be used to re-roll:

-- Deviation, scatter and bounce rolls.
+&emsp; - Deviation, scatter and bounce rolls.

-  Or:
+&emsp; Or:

-- Armour, Injury and Casualty rolls.
+&emsp; - Armour, Injury and Casualty rolls.

 * When a dice pool is rolled, a team re-roll can be used.
 When a team re-roll is used, all of the dice in the dice pool must be re-rolled (not just those dice that show an undesirable result).

 ### DEVIATE, SCATTER OR BOUNCE